-Contributors All named authors were members of the PROMPT Wales Executive committee (CW, TD) or National Implementation Team (SR, SH, JS, NS, MD, FH, FB) and were responsible for devising the executing the implementation strategy.
+Contributors All named authors were members of the PROMPT Wales Executive committee (CW, TD) or National Implementation Team (SR, SH, JS, NS, MD, FH, FB) and were responsible for devising and executing the implementation strategy, along with Sarah Morris, Implementation Midwife.
 SR is responsible for the overall content as the guarantor, performed the literature searches behind the scaling approach, drafted and revised this paper with input from the rest of the authors, and collected and analysed process measure data in regard to timescale, authenticity and faculty trained.
 Process measure data was collated by SH, principally staff training information from each health board.
-We would like to acknowledge the contribution of other members of the PROMPT Wales team who supported maternity units, especially Sarah Morris.
-We would also like to acknowledge the contribution of Jonathan Webb to this work, in his position as lead of Legal and Risk Services for NHS Wales Shared Services Partnership.
+We would like to acknowledge the contribution of Neil Muchatuta for his role in the National Implementation Team and support of maternity units.
+We would also like to acknowledge the contribution of Jonathan Webb to this work, in his position as Head of Welsh Risk Pool for NHS Wales Shared Services Partnership, and Claire Davies from Maternity Network Wales.
 Local maternity unit PROMPT champions from all health boards in Wales were instrumental in this project, and we would like to acknowledge their contribution via local implementation of the intervention, and providing data with the authors.

 Funding NHS Wales Shared Services Partnership, Legal and Risk Services funded staff training, implementation support and training materials for this project.